My Triumph Scrambler — a 2014 air/oil-cooled fuel-injected model — was a motorcycle that I loved from the moment it fired up.

 The most obvious modern alternative to the scrambler is the Ducati Scrambler.

 In reality, the Ducati Scrambler IS a great machine.
 Nobody rides a Ducati Scrambler and hates it.
 But it’s important to know the differences, so you can choose wisely.
-The bottom line is either is a winner for the right person!
+The bottom line is that either is a winner for the right person.

 Firstly, the Ducati has a V-Twin, which instantly means twice as many heads to open when it’s time for valve service.
 Compounding this, the Ducati desmo service is usually more involved (usually a shim that needs replacing) than the Triumphs’ valve train.
 You can do it yourself, but you need a little skill.

-Secondly, all Ducati Scramblers are air cooled (so far).
-The Triumph was air cooled too, until the 2016 update (the Street Scrambler).
-The main advantage of being air cooled is having a simpler, lighter weight design.
+Secondly, all Ducati Scramblers are air/oil-cooled (so far).
+The Triumph was air/oil-cooled too, until the 2017 update (the Triumph Street Scrambler).
+The main advantage of being air/oil-cooled is having a simpler, lighter weight design.
 The disadvantage is it’s harder to meet emissions standards, and it’s easier to overheat if you’re going cross country through a desert for example.

 Thirdly, aesthetically they’re quite different.
 Triumph has chrome and polish, with high pipes for the classic Scrambler look.
 Ducati doesn’t.

 Finally, the Ducati Scramblers feel physically smaller (they are).
 The advantage is that they’re lighter, easier to flick around and manoeuvre at slow speeds.
 But they’re not as imposing as a Triumph.
 For some, this feeling of being on a big machine is a large part of the motorcycling experience.
-If you’re over 6ft (180cm) and weigh more than 80kg (185 lbs), you might feel more comfortable on the Triumph.
+If you’re over 6 ft (183 cm) and weigh more than 80kg (185 lbs), you might feel more comfortable on the Triumph.

 The Ducati Scrambler Desert Sled sits a little taller and wider, but still doesn’t have the heft that a Triumph Scrambler does.